ha272won/cse15l-lab-reports/lab-report-3-week6.md

 # Copy whole directories with scp -r
 ## Show copying your whole markdown-parse directory to your ieng6 account.
+`scp -r /Users/alien/Documents/GitHub/markdown-parser ieng6:~/markdown-parser`
+This command is used to copy markdown-parser.

 ## Show logging into your ieng6 account after doing this and compiling and running the tests for your repository.
+The processes listed : copying, compiling and running can be commited by typing this command:
+`scp -r /Users/alien/Documents/GitHub/markdown-parser ieng6:~/markdown-parser; ssh ieng6 cd markdown-parser; javac MarkdownParse.java; java MarkdownParse maketestfile1.md`

 ## Show (like in the last step of the first lab) combining scp, ;, and ssh to copy the whole directory and run the tests in one line.